drborges/katana/Readme.md

 injector.Resolve(&service)
 ```

-Katana will detect and panic upon any eventual `cyclic dependency` when resolving an instance of a type providing the cyclic dependency graph so you can easily troubleshoot.
+Katana will detect and panic upon any eventual `cyclic dependency` when resolving an injectable, providing the cyclic dependency graph so you can easily troubleshoot.

 ## Some More Examples